This post contains affiliate links; see my privacy policy for details.

 Save 10% at Earth Hero with the code TILTEDMAP10

-(They have everything: Jewelry, home decor, scarves, art, seasonal decorations, natural beauty products… You know, good gift-y stuff, all made by artisans around the world.)
+(They have everything: Jewelry, home decor, scarves, art, seasonal decorations, natural beauty products, all made by artisans around the world.)

 Pimsleur is a premium language learning program and app that teaches by repetition.
-(Instead of trying to spell and write, you'll learn to listen and speak – the skills you'll actually need for travel.
-It's much more useful than apps like DuoLingo, which basically just make you try to memorize written vocab.)
+(Instead of trying to spell and write, you'll learn to listen and speak – the skills you'll actually need for travel.)

 I've used Pimsleur for multiple languages so trust me – it's the best way to get started, short of just moving to a foreign country!
 Trying it free for 7 days is enough to pick up a few words, and recognize a bit of what people are saying when you land.